 OPTIONAL REDEMPTION...
-The City reserves the right, at its option, to redeem Certificates having stated maturities on and after February 15, 2031, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2030, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "The Certificates - Optional Redemption").
+The City reserves the right, at its option, to redeem Certificates having stated maturities on and after February 15, 2033, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2032, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "The Certificates - Optional Redemption").

-MANDATORY SINKING FUND REDEMPTION...
-The Certificates maturing on February 15 in the years 2035, 2037, 2039 and 2041 (the "Term Certificates") are subject to mandatory sinking fund redemption as described herein (see "The Certificates - Mandatory Sinking Fund Redemption").
+MANDATORY REDEMPTION . . .
+The Certificates maturing on February 15 in the years 2035, 2037, 2039, 2041 and 2043 (the "Term Certificates" are subject to mandatory sinking fund redemption as described herein (see "The Certificates - Mandatory Sinking Fund Redemption").

 (1) CUSIP is a registered trademark of the American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services ("CGS"), managed by S&P Global Market Intelligence on behalf of the American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the services provided by CGS.
-The City and the Financial Advisor are not responsible for the selection or accuracy of the CUSIP numbers set forth above.
+None of the City, the Initial Purchaser or the Financial Advisor are responsible for the selection or accuracy of the CUSIP numbers set forth above.